 It is laying out the landscape of a media-conscious education – taking into account different aspects of the topic, bringing together various stakeholders in the children’s developmental journey, inviting all the people who are guiding and accompanying children and young adults on their way.

-We invite you to explore the topic on different levels by working together and collecting experiences yourself,
+After having been on a journey together with colleagues from around the world, we now invite you to explore the topic on different levels by working together and collecting experiences yourself,

 by finding out what others have to say and by developing new ideas in collegial exchange.